jhil/jhilco-2018/_posts/2014-12-16-architecture.markdown

 ---
 layout: post
-type:     project
+category: project
 title: "Architecture"
 date: 2014-12-16
 thumb: architecture_thumbnail.jpg
 color: "#4E71AA"
 ---

 In UMD's Architecture Technology course, I created a series of projects that explored the use of software to augment the design process.
 Models were built with Rhinoceros, Revit, and SketchUp, parametrically modeled with Grasshopper, rendered with V-Ray and 3ds Max, comped with Photoshop, and finally presented with Illustrator and InDesign.